magnifiques/lafoodfiesta/README.md

 # lafoodfiesta
-This is a website for searching and getting recipes of desired dish the user want.
+This is a website for searching and getting recipes for the desired dishes the user wants.

-This site is built on API without any back end functionality.
+This site is built on API without any back-end functionality.